 Try not to panic!
-Worse case scenario you need to cancel the event and refund people – this happens all the time and isn’t as disatrous as it may feel at the time.
+Worst-case scenario you need to cancel the event and refund people – this happens all the time and isn’t as disastrous as it may feel at the time.

 Before rushing into that see if you can make up numbers in other ways.
 If your event is ticketed this may mean giving away free tickets.
-You could contact a local gym, ameture dramatics group or business and explain that you are short on numbers for your event and would like to gift them 10 free spaces on the night….it’s a great team building opportunity!
+You could contact a local gym, amateur dramatics group or business and explain that you are short on numbers for your event and would like to gift them 10 free spaces on the night….it’s a great team-building opportunity!

 Ask the charity if they have Patrons or benefactors that they could give free tickets to.

 Although it may mean making less money from ticket sales, it’s better the event goes ahead and makes some money.
 Plus most likely these people will be giving extra on the night in other ways.
 If they feel like they are getting a free ticket they’ll probably be more generous in the raffle!

 A bit of advice for event day

 - I always have a printed out schedule for the event with what I need to do at which time.
 This makes the whole process go more smoothly and means I don’t forget anything